bem-site/bem-method/events/fronteers-amsterdam-2015/fronteers-amsterdam-2015.en.md

 ## Rebuild your own React by Sergey Berezhnoy

 [vidom](https://github.com/dfilatov/vidom) is a React-inspired library for building web interfaces.
 In his talk Sergey will talk about the basic ideas behind it, like speed, lightweight and simplicity.
-Furthermore, this talk is aboud the process of reassembling things as a method to understand them deeply.
+Furthermore, this talk is about the process of reassembling things as a method to understand them deeply.

 ## Declarative templates for HTML by Vladimir Grinenko